 As part of a multi-year effort on climate policy and with a looming need to find new revenue to support higher education, this proposal would build on a campaign initiated by the environmental community in 2013 to eliminate the "extracted fuel exemption" in state tax code.
-Oil companies benefit directly from taxpayers and students have borne the burden of financing this investment.
-Closing the loophole would generate between \$41-63 million per biennium.
+This exemption was created in 1949 for sawmills and producers of other wood products.
+The exemption follows that, "fuel consumed by manufacturers or extractors is exempt from use tax when the fuel is used in the process of manufacturing or extracting at the same plant."
+Currently, 98% of the money exempted from taxation is from oil refineries and only 2% is from wood product firms.
+Closing the loophole would generate about \$50 million per biennium.
 The environmental community's strong campaign to mobilize support for closing the loophole makes 2017 a good session to build a broader base of support for pushing oil companies to make investments in critical state obligations like higher education.